Training local responders to the war in Sudan

 - Staying Effective – Sudan (Safety, Security, and Wellbeing)

-Following this, RedR will deliver a contextualised Training of Trainers, with participants selected primarily from organisations benefitting from HAD’s institutional development programme.
-The Training of Trainers will create a multiplier effect, by providing the skills and knowledge needed for responders to conduct training within their respective organisations and elsewhere.
+Following this, RedR delivered a contextualised Training of Trainers in Humanitarian Emergencies course in Arabic, with 33 participants selected primarily from organisations benefitting from HAD’s institutional development programme.
+The Training of Trainers aimed to create a multiplier effect, by providing the skills and knowledge needed for responders to conduct training within their respective organisations and elsewhere.
+Two Communities of Practice were set up via WhatsApp to allow for continued participant discussion and learning after the training concluded.

 -